xrgtn/nsrun/README.md

    namespace, with all other traffic except ICMP silently dropped with extreme prejudice, even NTP and DHCP).
 With net namespace prepared beforehand, **nsrun** _enters_ it while _creating_ all other necessary namespaces.
+4. create unasuming regular user account in jail, to run target binary;
-4. currently, **nsrun** mounts fake data over /proc/bus/pci only (so that jailed `lspci` will return empty list of devices).
-If you need to fake /proc/cpuinfo or hide other parts, manual intervention is required inside the jail, before running the target.
+5. currently, **nsrun** mounts fake data over /proc/bus/pci only (so that jailed `lspci` will return empty list of devices).
+If you need to fake /proc/cpuinfo or hide other parts, manual intervention is required inside the jail, before running the target;
-5. security (and anonimity) is not a state, but a process.
-As more features are added to Linux kernel, you need to consider whether it's safe enough for you or better be disabled/plug-that-hole-d, on a case by case basis.
+6. security (and anonimity) is not a state, but a process.
+As more features are added to Linux kernel, you need to consider whether it's safe enough for you or better be disabled/plug-that-hole-d, on a case by case basis;
-6. regarding the (5) above, I think that
+7. regarding the (6) above, I think that
    [user namespace](https://man7.org/linux/man-pages/man7/user_namespaces.7.html)
    feature is both insecure and not production-ready yet (in particular, I cannot make it work together with pivot\_root() with the cause unknown still),